Abu Musab al-Barnawi: Islamic State

 On 7 March 2015, Abubakar Shekau released an audio message in which he pledged allegiance to Abu Bakr al-Baghdadi and the Islamic State.
-Abubakar Shekau was reaffirmed as the leader of the branch in an IS video released in April 2016.
+Shekau was reaffirmed as the leader of the branch in an IS video released in April 2016.
 Despite this, unrest among his forces caused a large force of dissidents, led by Abu Musab al-Barnawi and his stepfather Mamman Nur, to break off and relocate to Lake Chad.
 On 21 June 2016, Reuters reported Marine Lieutenant General Thomas Waldhauser as saying "Several months ago, about half of Boko Haram broke off to a separate group because they were not happy with the amount of buy-in, if you will, from Boko Haram into the IS brand," Shekau ignored IS orders to stop using children as suicide bombers.
 "He's been told by ISIL to stop doing that.
 But he has not done so.
 And that's one of the reasons why this splinter group has broken off," he said, adding Islamic State was trying to "reconcile those two groups."
 However, the fracture ultimately resulted in the reemergence of a separate faction, generally called "Boko Haram", led by Shekau, and opposed to IS and ISWAP.
 The Islamic State central initially continued its attempts to reconcile the infighting factions, to no avail.